 Panoramic Images markets our photographers' images through a variety of channels.
 We also continue to develop additional distribution systems and product offerings to ensure the most profitable and far-reaching modes of marketing your work.
 Finally, our network of international partner agents offers worldwide visibility for your work and even greater sales potential.

-Prospective photographers must send an introductory email to the Director of Photography, Michelle Novak, firstname.lastname@example.org prior to submitting.
+Prospective photographers must send an introductory email to the Co-founder and Director of Photography, Doug Segal, firstname.lastname@example.org, prior to submitting.
 Please include a short biography and a URL to your web site or to web sites displaying digital portfolios of your work.

 We still welcome film submissions.
 However, as most of our photographers have started to digitize their collections of film, many film submissions start out as a digital low resolution preview to edit from.